uzyexe/chef-dev/README.md

-Chef for dev environment
+Chef for Dev workstation environment
 ====

-This is repo for collecting cookbooks for dev working environments.
+This is repo for collecting cookbooks for Dev workstation environments.

 ## Install Chef